Derrick T. Dortch, President

 Derrick T. Dortch is President of The Diversa Group, a global management and strategic consulting firm providing advice, services, and solutions to organizations and individuals to assist them achieve success.
 The Diversa Group provides a wide range of services ranging from career, leadership, and organizational development to security and risk consulting.
 In 2005 Mr. Dortch assumed the leadership of The Diversa Group after serving as Vice President.
 Since then he has taken the lead in expanding services and successfully growing the company.

-In addition to his work at The Diversa Group Mr. Dortch hosts a weekly radio show on Federal News Radio 1500 AM called "Fed Access with Derrick T. Dortch".
-Every Friday at 12 Noon he talks to guests about everything from careers to contracts to counterterrorism and anything else related to the Federal Sector.
+In addition to his work at The Diversa Group Mr. Dortch hosted for several years a weekly radio show on the Federal News Network/Federal News Radio 1500 AM called "Fed Access with Derrick T. Dortch".
+Every Friday at 12 Noon he talked to guests about everything from careers to contracts to counterterrorism and anything else related to the Federal Sector.
 He also was a columnist for The Washington Post.
 His column focused on the Federal Government and helping both Federal Workers and Federal Job Seekers achieve success in their careers.

 Before assuming the leadership of The Diversa Group, Mr. Dortch worked as Assistant Director for Georgetown University's Career Education Center.
 At Georgetown he served as a career counselor, special programs manager, employment advisor and was in charge of the Center's educational technology & marketing.
 Mr. Dortch previously held the position of Manager of Internships, Government & Non-Profit Opportunities where he worked to find Georgetown students jobs in the federal government, non-profit, and public service sectors by building relationships with government agencies and non-profit employers and advising students on how to succeed.
 He served as the first Director of the Georgetown Public Interest Program (GPIP) before being promoted to Assistant Director.